TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/07_lesson/project_canada.md

-# Project 2: Ogopogo - Text Adventure Game
+# Project 2: Ogopogo - Text adventure game

 Using Python, students will use casting, Boolean expressions, lists and while loops to create a text-based adventure game!